Inertia-Lighting/privacy-policy/discord-bot-api-server/README.md

 ---

 ## Processed Data:
-- Cached-Only (auto-removed every restart of Bot):
+- Cached-Only (auto-removed by garbage collection):
   - basic information from http requests (method, path, source, body)
   - verification codes (used with our [product-hub](../roblox-product-hub/README.md))
   - discord messages in our guild intended for our bot